 Year: Request Interval comprising at least one year

-3 Measurement for DNR starts at the time the request is QUEUED.
+2Measurement for DNR starts at the time the request is COMPLETED.
+For all other requests, measurement starts at the time the request is QUEUED.

-4 Confirmation time limits are not to be interpreted to extend scheduling deadlines.
+3Confirmation time limits are not to be interpreted to extend scheduling deadlines.

-5 Measurement starts at the time the request is first moved to either ACCEPTED or COUNTEROFFER.
+4Measurement starts at the time the request is first moved to either ACCEPTED or COUNTEROFFER.
 The time limit does not reset on subsequent changes of STATUS.

-6 Measurement starts at the time the Transmission Customer changes the STATUS to REBID.
+5Measurement starts at the time the Transmission Customer changes the STATUS to REBID.
 The measurement resets each time the request is changed to REBID.

-7 Days are defined as calendar days.
+6Days are defined as calendar days.

-8 Transmission Providers shall make best efforts to respond within 72 hours or prior to the scheduling deadline, whichever is earlier, to a request for DNR received during period 2-30 days ahead of the service start time.
+7Transmission Providers shall make best efforts to respond within 72 hours or prior to the scheduling deadline, whichever is earlier, to a request for DNR received during period 2-30 days ahead of the service start time.

-9 Whenever feasible, and on a nondiscriminatory basis, the Transmission Provider should accommodate requests made with less than 60 days notice.
+8Whenever feasible, and on a nondiscriminatory basis, the Transmission Provider should accommodate requests made with less than 60 days notice.

+9 To be determined later.

-10 Confirmation time limit for all Coordinated Requests in a Coordinated Group is established by selecting the longest confirmation time limit of any Coordinated Request in that Coordinated Group.
+10Confirmation time limit for all Coordinated Requests in a Coordinated Group is established by selecting the longest confirmation time limit of any Coordinated Request in that Coordinated Group.

-11 Measurement starts based on the time the last of all Coordinated Requests in the Coordinated Group has been moved to either CR_ACCEPTED, CR_COUNTEROFFER or some final state.
+11Measurement starts based on the time the last of all Coordinated Requests in the Coordinated Group has been moved to either CR_ACCEPTED, CR_COUNTEROFFER or some final state.
 The Transmission Customer confirmation time limit does not reset on subsequent STATUS changes.

-12 Transmission Providers shall make best efforts to respond within 72 hours or prior to the scheduling deadline, whichever is earlier, to a request for Secondary Network Transmission Service received during period greater than 3 days ahead of the service start time.
+12Transmission Providers shall make best efforts to respond within 72 hours or prior to the scheduling deadline, whichever is earlier, to a request for Secondary Network Transmission Service/Termination of Secondary Network Transmission Service received during period greater than 3 days ahead of the service start time.

-Termination of Network Service Reservations
+Rollover of NITS Service

+Rollover of Application (NITSA)

+The Network Customer’s service agreement must be at least 5 years for any NITSA to have rollover rights.